ZubairMohamed/WebjetUI/README.md

 - Open `http://localhost:4173/` in your browser to view the built website.
 The terminal window should list the url to open if it is different to this one.
 - The project should be built using vite and a `dist` folder will appear in the root of this repo.
 - You can simply upload the dist folder to any web hosting provider like netlify and it will deploy the site for you.
-- Many web hosting services allow you to integrate with GitHub by linking your repository the webhost can automatically deploy changes as a production ready website.
+- Many web hosting services allow you to integrate with GitHub.
+By linking your repository the webhost can automatically deploy changes as a production ready website.

 ## How can I see WebjetUI?
 A deployed version of the site can be accessed at https://webjetui.netlify.app/